 - Avocados (these contain toxic chemicals for bearded dragons – a small amount will make them ill and a large amount will kill them).

+So, can a bearded dragon eat a frog?
 As you’ve seen, bearded dragons can’t eat either frogs or toads.
 Frogs and toads could be carrying bacteria or other parasites that pose health risks to your pet.

 What’s more, bearded dragons are unable to digest the leathery skin and the bones of amphibians like toads and frogs.